 Amy Lintner, Advisor, CASA

-Amy Lintner is an academic advisor is CASA, working with the student-athlete population in the School of Public Health.
-She is teaching a UNIV100 course this fall, as being in the classroom is one of my greater joys.
+Amy Lintner is an academic advisor in CASA, working with the student-athlete population in the School of Public Health.
+She is also teaching a UNIV100 course this fall.
 Lintner moved here from Iowa.
 She grew up in Southwest Iowa and attended the University of Iowa for her undergraduate degree in global health and a master’s in higher education and student affairs.
-At CASA Lintner will put all of the things she liked most during her graduate school career.
+At CASA, Lintner will put all of the things she liked most during her graduate school career.
 She found a great passion for working with student-athletes, and love the field of public health and the students that are engaged with it.
 “I'm a big proponent of the "Parallel Plan" - not a plan B or a backup, but a plan that allows you to choose your path,” she said.
 Lintner enjoys reading, hiking, her vinyl collection, building a mean piece of IKEA furniture, and supporting Big 10 athletics.

 Fabian Donate, Development Coordinator

 Fabian Donate has a B.S. in Public Health from the University of Nevada, Las Vegas.
 Before his arrival, Fabian worked extensively for various non-profit organizations and corporations, including the American Cancer Society, the NV Center for Latino Prosperity and Uber Technologies.
 He is a Nevada native, an alumnus of the Phi Delta Theta fraternity and a strong supporter of the Vegas Golden Knights.